 Once a lead has been turned into an opportunity, it needs to be forwarded to the “right” reseller.
 A reseller who wants it, is motivated to work on it, has time to do so and meets all the necessary requirements (certifications, completed training courses, special skills etc.).
 An opportunity management solution should also check that the potential sale is being dealt with correctly.
 This can be a Herculean task when it comes to partners, as salespeople know only too well.
 That’s why more and more vendors are trying to connect their resellers to their CRM systems.
 The problem is that this can be very expensive and complex – and in any case, intelligent processes and motivational measures are often notable by their absence.
 The solution: integrate push-pull techniques, matching, intelligent reporting and motivation systems.
 In other words: the leadtributor!
 Don’t believe us?
 We’ll show you how – illustrated with best practices!

-If you are interested in experiencing the leadtributor live in action or if you have any questions, we would be glad to hear from you: email@example.com or +49 89 716 77 59 40.
+If you are interested in experiencing the leadtributor live in action or if you have any questions, we would be happy to hear from you: email@example.com or +49 89 716 77 59 40.